drorlab/atom3d/README.md

 > R. J. L. Townshend, M. Vögele, P. Suriana, A. Derry, A. Powers, Y. Laloudakis, S. Balachandar, B. Anderson, S. Eismann, R. Kondor, R. B. Altman, R. O. Dror "ATOM3D: Tasks On Molecules in Three Dimensions", [arXiv:2012.04035](https://arxiv.org/abs/2012.04035)

 Please cite this work if some of the ATOM3D code or datasets are helpful in your scientific endeavours.
-For specific datasets, please also cite the respective original source, given in the preprint.
+For specific datasets, please also cite the respective original source(s), given in the preprint.

 ## Installation